misterspeedy/FsExcel/README.md

 You can add a formula to a cell using `FormulaA1(...)`.

-Currently only the `A1` style of cell referencing is supported, meaning that you will need to keep track of the row number you want to refer to:
+Currently only the `A1` style of cell referencing is supported, meaning that you will need to keep track of the column letter and row number you want to refer to:

 ```fsharp
 open FsExcel